-Sometime back we had blogged about a simple registry tweak which would allow Windows Phone users from India, where Windows Phone is officially available, but where the MarketPlace is not yet available, to access and download free as well as paid apps.
+Sometime back we had blogged about a simple registry tweak that would allow Windows Phone users from India, where Windows Phone is officially available, but where the MarketPlace is not yet available, to access and download free as well as paid apps.
 It was also mentioned that one was able to buy Paid apps, effect payment via one’s Credit Card and for which one also received a sale confirmatory receipt from Microsoft.

 You will be able to download the free apps for free

-For the Paid apps you will ofcourse be required to pay as usual, via your Credit Card.
+For the Paid apps you will of course be required to pay as usual, via your Credit Card.
 This should presumably also translate into more sales for the WP7 app developers.

 To use this tool, first run the .exe file, from the drop-down menu select the country from where you want to access the MarketPlace and click Apply.
 It will add your country code to your Windows computers registry.
-Thats all!
+That’s all!